-Google Cloud SQL is fully managed MySQL service in the google cloud.
-Such managed hosting has a number of advantages.
-For me it could mean less worries about data, backups, configuration, scaling and updates of the software.
-In that sense Google’s Cloud SQL looks very promising, so tried a very small instance which cost approx 10$ a month.
-And i tried it as replacement for my own (not tuned) mysql instance running in a docker container on a g1-small (1 vCPU, 1,7 GB RAM) instance backed by 40 GB SSD (not local SSD).
-But this test disappointed me a little.
+Attention.
+The article was written in 2015.
+Please read updates below or check on your own.Google Cloud SQL is a fully managed MySQL service as part of the Google Cloud GCE.
+Managed databases have a number of advantages.
+For me it could mean fewer worries about backups, configuration, scaling and updates of that critical system part.
+Operations around Stateful Systems like Databases cab keep you busy still ins the cloud age, when not managed.
+In that sense Google’s Cloud SQL looks very promising, so I tried a very small instance which cost approx 10$ a month.
+And I tried it as a replacement for my own (not tuned) MySQL instance running in a docker container on a g1-small (1 vCPU, 1,7 GB RAM) instance backed by 40 GB SSD (not local SSD).
+And test result have disappointed me a little.

-|D0 Database Instance (0.125GB RAM)||$0.025 per hour|
+|D0 Database Instance (0.125GB RAM)||$0.025|

-|D2 Database Instance (1GB RAM)||$0.19 per hour|
+|D2 Database Instance (1GB RAM)||$0.19|

-|D4 Database Instance (2GB RAM)||$0.29 per hour|
+|D4 Database Instance (2GB RAM)||$0.29|

-|D8 Database Instance (4GB RAM)||$0.58 per hour|
+|D8 Database Instance (4GB RAM)||$0.58|

-|D16 Database Instance (8GB RAM)||$1.16 per hour|
+|D16 Database Instance (8GB RAM)||$1.16|

-|D32 Database Instance (16GB RAM)||$2.31 per hour|
+|D32 Database Instance (16GB RAM)||$2.31|